Entry/Exit System (EES)

 The following personal data will be collected and recorded:

-• Biometric personal data.
-This refers to a live facial image and passport photo of all third-country nationals subject to registry in the EES.
-For third-country nationals who are not subject to the visa requirement and holders of a facilitated transit document (FTD), four fingerprints are also required.
+Biometric personal data: This refers to a live facial image and the passport photo of all third-country nationals who must be registered in the EES.
+For third-country nationals who are visa-exempt or hold a Facilitated Transit Document (FTD), four fingerprints will also be required.

-• Personal data from the travel document (full name, date and place of birth, nationality, sex, height, signature, document reference number, citizen service number or similar personal number, country of issue, validity date).
+Personal data from the travel document: Full name, date and place of birth, nationality, gender, height, signature, document reference number, citizen service number (BSN) or similar personal number, country of issue, and validity date.

-Depending on your situation, data concerning you may also be collected from other sources:
+Depending on your situation, data may also be collected from other sources:

-• The European Travel Information and Authorisation System (ETIAS): the status of your travel authorisation, in particular, and possibly your family status;
+- The European Travel Information and Authorisation System (ETIAS): Your travel authorisation status and possibly your family status;

-• Any breaches of the maximum permitted duration of stay in the Schengen Area.
+- Any overstays beyond the maximum permitted duration of stay in the Schengen Area.

 If you do not provide the required biometric data

-If you do not provide the required biometric data for registration, verification or identification in the EES, you will be refused entry to the Schengen Area.
-This stipulation will of course not apply during pilot studies.
+If you do not provide the biometric data required for registration, verification, or identification in the EES, you will be refused entry to the Schengen Area.
+This stipulation does not apply during pilot studies.

 How your personal data will be used

-If, as a third-country national, you enter the Schengen Area via a border crossing in the Netherlands, you will be required to register in the EES.
-It will be possible to register yourself at a self-service kiosk or have yourself registered by a border guard at a Royal Netherlands Marechaussee desk.
-An algorithm will compare a live photograph of your face with the photograph in your travel document to verify your identity.
-Your personal data will be sent through Royal Netherlands Marechaussee systems to the central EES, which will be managed by the European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice (eu-LISA). eu-LISA will also be the data controller of the central EES.
+As a third-country national entering the Schengen Area via a border post in the Netherlands, you are required to register in the EES.
+Registration occurs either at a self-service kiosk or at a manual desk operated by a border guard of the Royal Netherlands Marechaussee.
+An algorithm will compare a live facial photo with the photo in your travel document to verify your identity.
+Your personal data will be sent through the Royal Netherlands Marechaussee systems to the central EES, which is managed by eu-LISA, the data controller for the central EES.

-Your personal data will also be used for all regular border checks required by the Schengen Borders Code.
-This includes verifying the authenticity and validity of your travel document, as well as checking national and European police databases.
+Your personal data will also be used for regular border checks as required by the Schengen Borders Code.
+This includes verifying the authenticity and validity of your travel document and checking national and European police databases.

-If you exceed the permitted duration of stay, your data will automatically be added to a list of identified persons (a list of overstayers).
-The list can be accessed by the competent national authorities.
-If you are on the list of overstayers, the result may be a return decision, deportation to the country of origin and/or a temporary prohibition on entry into the Schengen Area.
-However, if you can provide credible evidence to the competent authorities that you exceeded the permitted duration of stay because of unforeseen and serious events, your personal data in the EES can be rectified or supplemented and you can be removed from the list of overstayers.
+If you overstay the permitted duration, your data will automatically be added to a list of identified overstayers.
+This list is accessible to the competent national authorities.
+If you are listed as an overstayer, this can result in a return decision, deportation, and/or a temporary ban from the Schengen Area.
+However, if you provide credible evidence that your overstay was due to unforeseen and serious events, your personal data in the EES can be corrected or supplemented, and you can be removed from the overstayers’ list.

 How we store your personal data and retention period

-The Royal Netherlands Marechaussee has taken appropriate and organisational measures to protect personal data.
-We use an integrated security system made up of physical, data-related and human security measures.
-The full set of security measures is detailed in the Defence Security Policy.
+The Royal Netherlands Marechaussee has implemented appropriate technical and organisational measures to protect personal data.
+An integrated security system, comprising physical, informational, and personnel security measures, is in place.
+These measures are detailed in the Defence Security Policy.

-No personal data are stored in self-service kiosks.
-A retention period of, in principle, 24 hours following the border crossing or registration is in effect for the other relevant Royal Netherlands Marechaussee systems.
-Your personal data will be stored for longer than 24 hours only if necessary to carry out criminal investigations or any other police tasks.
-The data processing operations are governed by the Police Data Act rather than the GDPR in that context.
+No personal data is stored in the self-service kiosks.
+In other Royal Netherlands Marechaussee systems, a retention period of 24 hours applies after a border crossing or registration.
+Personal data will only be stored longer if necessary for criminal investigations or other police tasks.
+These data processing operations fall under the Police Data Act, not the GDPR.

-Your data will be stored in the central EES for the following periods and will subsequently be automatically deleted:
+Your personal data will be stored in the central EES for the following periods:

-1. each record of entry, exit or refusal of entry will be retained for a period of three years from the date of the record of entry, exit or refusal of entry;
+- Records of each entry, exit, or refusal of entry will be retained for three years from the date of the record;

-2. the personal file containing your personal data will be retained for a period of three years and a day from the date of the last record of exit or record of refusal of entry if no new record of entry has been made in that period;
+- The personal file containing your data will be retained for three years and one day from the last exit or refusal of entry, provided no new entry is made in that period;

-3. if no record of exit has been made, your data will be retained for a period of five years following the last day of the permitted duration of stay.
+- If no exit record is made, your data will be retained for five years after the last day of the permitted duration of stay.

-Personal data from the EES may also be stored by authorised national agencies if the agency concerned entered or consulted that data and storage is necessary in the individual case in question.
-Such storage is only permitted for the same retention periods that apply to the central EES or for as long as necessary in an individual case.
+Personal data from the EES may also be stored by authorised national agencies when necessary in individual cases.
+Such storage is subject to the same retention periods as the central EES or for as long as necessary in an individual case.

 Processors

-Personal data for or from the EES may be processed by the following organisations at the request of the Royal Netherlands Marechaussee.
-Processing agreements have been concluded with these organisations, which oblige them to abide by the terms of the Royal Netherlands Marechaussee in accordance with this privacy statement.
+Personal data for or from the EES may be processed by the following organisations on behalf of the Royal Netherlands Marechaussee.
+Processing agreements have been concluded with these organisations, requiring them to comply with the terms of this privacy statement:

 Other parties that may access your data

-The relevant authorities of Schengen Area Member States may access your data for purposes of border management, facilitating border crossings, immigration and law enforcement.
+Relevant authorities in Schengen Area Member States may access your data for border management, facilitating border crossings, immigration, and law enforcement.
 Europol may also access your data for law enforcement purposes.
-Under strict conditions, your data may also be transferred to a Member State, a third country or an international organisation listed in Annex I to Regulation (EU) 2017/2226 for purposes of return or law enforcement.
+Under strict conditions, your data may be transferred to a Member State, third country, or international organisation listed in Annex I of Regulation (EU) 2017/2226 for return or law enforcement purposes.

 Your rights

-Right to be informed about duration of stay — You have the right to be informed about your maximum duration of stay in the Schengen Area when your personal data are recorded or checked in the EES.
+- Right to be informed about duration of stay: You have the right to be informed about your maximum duration of stay in the Schengen Area when your personal data is recorded or checked in the EES.

-Right to erasure — You have the right to request the erasure of your personal data.
-This request will only be granted if the personal data have been obtained unlawfully or improperly or if the retention period has expired.
-Specifically, you have the right to have your personal data in the EES erased if they are still in the EES because you exited after the expiry of your permitted duration of stay and you can prove that your late departure was caused by an unforeseen and serious event.
+- Right to erasure: You have the right to request the erasure of your personal data.
+This request will only be granted if the personal data were obtained unlawfully or improperly, or if the retention period has expired.
+Specifically, you have the right to have your personal data erased from the EES if they remain because you exited late and can prove this was due to unforeseen and serious events.

-Right to restriction of processing — You have the right to request the restriction of processing of your personal data.
-This request will only be granted if the personal data have been obtained unlawfully or improperly.
+- Right to restriction of processing: You have the right to request the restriction of processing of your personal data.
+This request will only be granted if the personal data were obtained unlawfully or improperly.

-Right to object — You have the right to object against the processing of your personal data.
-This request will only be granted if the personal data have been obtained unlawfully or improperly.
+- Right to object: You have the right to object to the processing of your personal data.
+This request will only be granted if the personal data were obtained unlawfully or improperly.

 Contact

-If you have any questions about this privacy statement, about the EES or about the processing of your personal data, or if you want to exercise the above-mentioned rights, please contact us through the website listed below or by post.
-The GDPR gives us a period of one month, which can be extended conditionally by another two months, to respond to your requests.
+If you have any questions about this privacy statement, the EES, or the processing of your personal data, or if you want to exercise the above-mentioned rights, please contact us through the website or postal address below.
+The EES regulation gives us a period of 45 days (in deviation from the regular GDPR deadlines) to respond to your requests.

 Postal address: